-Civil Courtroom Policies and Procedures
+Civil Courtroom Policies and Procedures:

-Appearances:
+Appearances

-- A. Procedural or other hearings during which evidence will not be taken, except settlement conferences: Unless otherwise ordered by this Court, counsel or litigants may appear: - 1. personally at 2225 Trane Road, Bullhead City, Arizona, 86442 in Courtroom R; or, - 2. remotely by Zoom video by calling 1-669-900-6833 or toll free at 1-833-548-0282 and using Zoom ID 87433072075 and entering passcode 2141912.
-Counsel and/or self-represented litigants are tasked with ensuring that all persons appearing remotely have adequate hardware, software and are in a location that facilitates an uninterrupted remote appearance. - B. Settlement conferences: All settlement conferences will occur in person unless a remote appearance is specifically authorized via this Court's order.
+- A. Procedural or other hearings during which evidence will not be taken, except settlement conferences: Unless otherwise ordered by this Court, participants may appear: - 1.
+Personally at the Mohave County Superior Court, Courtroom 301, located at 415 Spring Street, Kingman, AZ 86401, or - 2.
+Remotely by joining the Zoom video courtroom with meeting ID 899-614-070-81 and passcode 2141912; or telephonically by calling (877) 853-5247 with meeting ID 899-614-070-81.
+Video is preferred when possible, and ensuring a quality connection is the responsibility of any participant choosing to remotely appear. - B. Settlement conferences: All settlement conferences will occur in person unless a remote appearance is specifically authorized via this Court's order.
 All parties and counsel will consent to ex parte communications during the settlement conference authorizing the Court to communicate with the adverse party off the record and outside the presence of the other party.
-Each party shall prepare an ex parte settlement conference memorandum which shall not be filed with the Clerk but shall be delivered to this Court's judicial assistant, Carolyn Voss, a week prior to the conference via email at cvoss@courts.az.gov. - C. Evidentiary Hearings: All persons (counsel, parties, and witnesses) should appear personally before this Court, unless otherwise ordered.
-No remote appearances are permitted unless: - 1.
-A motion is filed seeking leave to appear remotely at least 30 days in advance of hearing or as otherwise ordered by this Court. - 2.
-Counsel and/or self-represented litigants ensure that all persons appearing remotely have adequate hardware, software and are in a location that facilitates an uninterrupted remote appearance.
+Each party shall prepare an ex parte settlement conference memorandum which shall not be filed with the Clerk but shall be delivered to this Court's judicial assistant at least one week prior to the conference via email. - C. Evidentiary Hearings: All persons (counsel, parties, and witnesses) must appear in person before this Court, unless otherwise permitted by written order.

+No remote appearances are permitted at evidentiary hearings unless:

+- 1. A motion is filed seeking leave to appear remotely at least 30 days in advance of hearing or as otherwise ordered by this Court. - 2.
+All persons appearing remotely have adequate hardware, software and are in a location that facilitates an uninterrupted remote appearance.
+It is the responsibility of the litigant to ensure that anyone appearing remotely on that party's behalf is capable of a quality remote appearance.